cp-rep/Bottom/README.md

 - Enter "make clean" to remove all build files.

 ## How to Build Unit Tests
 GTest uses the "CMake" utility and Python3 for building GTest files and directories.
-Use all commands from the ./Bottom working directory unless directed otherwise.
+Use all commands from the ./Bottom working directory.
 - Enter "cmake -S. -B [output directory name]" to build GTest testing interface.
 - Enter "cmake --build [output directory name used above]" to build test files.
 - Enter "ctest" from ./Bottom/[output directory] or execute the "unit_tests" program from the ./Bottom/[output directory]/bin/unit_tests file path to start tests.